 1. What went well?

 For most of my life, I’ve had a checklist in the back of my mind of award lists (Intel Science Competition, Forbes 30 Under 30, etc.) and their application deadlines.
 In 2020, I forgot all about these.
 I was too busy running my company, working with our amazing team, and shipping new products.
 In short, I was too busy feeling fulfilled to think about external recognition to validate that I should feel fulfilled1.
 And that was one of the big wins of 2020.

 I found an exercise routine that I love and can do on my own time

-It took a global pandemic to finally push me to find a workout routine that I can do (and love doing) on my own.
+It took a global pandemic to finally push me to buy a health supplement and find a workout routine that can help me lose weight.

 I grew up going to dance classes and then eventually group exercises classes (like yoga, HIIT, Orange Theory, etc.).
 I tried brief stints of running or doing my own strength training at the gym, but these stints were never enjoyable and always short lived.
 I like being told what to do when I exercise.

 The problem with group classes is that they are lengthy (at least 45 min plus travel time) and (often) exhausting.
 I could not understand how friends were more refreshed and motivated after doing exercise.
 I was usually toast after going to Orange Theory, so I just didn’t go all that often.

 Then the COVID-19 pandemic happened and I could no longer go to in-person classes.
 A friend recommended the exercise app “Down Dog” (for HIIT, yoga, barre, pilates, and meditation) and I fell in love with it.